-Our Policies and Bylaws: A Guide for Alberta Public Library Boards document can help you develop effective policies and bylaws for your board.
+Use our Policies and Bylaws: A Guide for Alberta Public Library Boards to help develop effective policies and bylaws for your board.

 Section 7 of the Libraries Regulation identifies 10 policies that your library board must have in place.
-These required policies are listed below.
-If your library board does not directly operate a physical service point, you only need the first 3 policies.
+Each policy is described below with a downloadable template.
+If your library board does not operate a service point, you only need the first 3 policies.

 Your board may create other policies to suit your local needs (for example, public computer use and other personnel policies).

 Keep user records confidential, except when required by law.
 You must also follow the Freedom of Information and Protection of Privacy Act.

 - Sample Confidentiality of User Records Policy (DOCX, 19 KB)